-The most directly relevant field to get a PhD in is computer science, though this isn’t the only possibility – statistics, applied mathematics, and cognitive science could all also provide a good background if you’re able to study topics relevant to artificial intelligence.
+The most directly relevant field to get a PhD in is machine learning, though this isn’t the only possibility – statistics, applied mathematics, and cognitive science could all also provide a good background if you’re able to study topics relevant to artificial intelligence.

 The main downside of doing a PhD is that it can take a long time (3-4 years in the UK, 5-7 in the US.)

 - You’re already in a position to contribute directly to AI safety research – especially if an organisation working on AI safety is interested in hiring you.
 There seems to be a talent bottleneck in AI safety right now, and since it’s such a pressing issue, early efforts could be disproportionately valuable.
 Learn more about this approach.

 - You’re not particularly intrinsically motivated by the idea of doing a machine learning PhD (though this might mean you should check whether you’re going to be motivated by AI safety research, too!)

 - You can’t find an advisor who will support you in either developing a general understanding of CS, AI and machine learning, or working directly on something relevant to AI safety.